starsite/FileMaker-Swift/README.md

 # Overview
 This `README.md` is aimed at FileMaker devs who want to integrate the v17 Data API into their iOS projects.
 Each function is paired with an example.
-In addition, everything shown below is part of the `DataAPI.swift` file, in this repo.
+Everything shown below is part of the `DataAPI.swift` file, in this repo.

 - - -